 María Gabriela Gutiérrez Serrano earned her undergraduate degree in Social Communication from the Universidad Central de Venezuela and a graduate degree in Television from the Pontificia Universidad Javeriana.
 She has worked as a general producer and director of several audiovisual projects, and in content creation and social media management in various sectors.

 Jenna Tang works as a literary translator and she is fluent in four languages.
 She was born and raised in Taoyuan City, Taiwan.
 She received her MFA in Fiction from The New School in New York City.
 Her translation from the Mandarin Chinese has been published in Restless Books’ international anthology And We Came Outside and Saw the Stars Again

-Jennifer is a senior at Lake Forest College.
-She is pursuing Bachelor’s degrees in English Literature and Spanish, as well as a Master of Arts in Teaching degree.
+Jennifer received Bachelor’s degrees in English Literature and Spanish as well as a Master of Arts in Teaching degree from Lake Forest College.
 She has been published in Lake Forest College’s undergraduate social sciences and humanities journal, Inter-Text

 Rachel is a sophomore at Middle Tennessee State University, pursuing a Bachelor of Arts in English Creative Writing and a Bachelor of Science in Audio Production.
 She has been published in the Lake Forest Papers

 and is currently working on the sequel to her fantasy fiction trilogy.

 Gustavo Valle was born in Caracas in 1967 and now lives in Buenos Aires.
 He has published books of poetry: Materia de otro mundo